 Before operating the handpiece, make sure you get through these steps

-- Install bur securely into turbine: roll it between fingers to make sure bearing turns freely.
+- Install bur securely into turbina: roll it between fingers to make sure bearing turns freely.
 If you feel any resistance, you should remove turbine and reinstall.

 - Install handpiece onto your tubing connector and operate foot control.
-Make sure the bur is securely fastened to the turbine, before operating the system.
+Make sure the bur is securely fastened to the high speed turbine, before operating the system.

 - Lubricate handpiece with a special lubricant, in accordance with daily maintenance instructions.